 Understanding the Defined Benefits Pension Scheme

 A defined benefits pension scheme (DB), or the final salary scheme, is one that pays you an income for the sunset years, based on the amount you get when you retire.
-Unlike the defined contribution pension scheme (DC), with the final salary scheme, the amount you’ll receive in retirement is assured and will be paid into directly.
+Unlike the defined contribution pension scheme (DC), with the final salary scheme, the amount you’ll receive in retirement is assured and will be paid directly.

 There are two forms of DBs – there’s one that’s based on your final income in retirement, and another on the average income you get over your career.
-The worth of your pension fund will also increase in value–index linking.
+The worth of your pension fund will also increase in value–index linking1.

 What does this mean?

 This means that your income will increase every year, in most cases in line with the inflation rate, even though the actual growth will often be capped.

 As you near retirement, one thing to consider is whether you want a Defined Benefit Scheme or not.
 A benefit of this type of plan is that it divides your fund value into smaller units so when you choose how much money to take out each year, one unit represents £x per year.
 This means less risk in case there’s a downturn during your lifetime with interest rates at historically low levels.
 On the other hand, some people don’t like this idea because they feel they’re not in control of how much money they’ll have later on if interest rates rise.

 If you’re with a company for many years and it offers a Defined Contribution pension, this is more like an investment account where the government sets up what’s called National Insurance Contributions which are collected by HMRC (Her Majesty’s Revenue and Customs).

 The Difference Between Defined Benefits Pension and Defined Contributions Schemes Explained

 While the amount of capital your defined contributions pension (money purchase schemes) is valued based on the amount you’ve contributed into your pension fund and how your investments perform, final salary schemes are valued dependent on: